tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * How can you prevent a possible fake date of birth from being given to the bot?

-  **Sample Answer:** Let us suppose that the average life expectancy is 85 years old, we can supplement an additional condition to validate that the age is between 18 and 85 years.
+  **Sample Answer:** Let us suppose that if a person's average life expectancy is 85 years old, we can supplement an additional condition to validate that the age is between 18 and 85 years.

   **Sample Answer:** We can unfairly discriminate an older person to use the service, so I would not be worried about this kind of validation.

-Continue the discussion by asking for volunteers that want to share their experience finding the bugs provoked by her or his partner.
+Continue the discussion by asking for volunteers that want to share their experiences with finding the bugs that were planted by her or his partner.

-* **Sample Answer:** It was frustrating since error messages returned by Lambda were not clear.
+* **Sample Answer:** It was frustrating since the error messages returned by Lambda were not clear.

-* **Sample Answer:** It was funny to play becoming a bug detective.
+* **Sample Answer:** It was fun being a bug detective.

 * **Sample Answer:** It was an excellent opportunity to practice my debugging skills.